cbaldan/Debloat-Windows-10/README.md

 These scripts will do a deep cleanse of Windows, and leave pretty much a very lean, clean core version of W10.

-It will be snappier and run faster than a fresh vanilla W10 installation.
+It will be snappier and run faster than a fresh W10 vanilla installation.

-I used this script in a budged laptop that had some cheap Celeron CPU, 4 GB RAM, but I must admit an SSD - which wasn't making any miracle.
+I used these scripts in a budget laptop that had some cheap Celeron CPU, 4 GB RAM, but I must admit an SSD - which wasn't making any miracle.

 After I installed a clean W10 1909 and ran these scripts, boy, that thing got much better (it didn't become an i5 alright, but it got way better).